DaneshjouLab/BiasICL/README.md

    pip install -r requirements.txt
    ```

-4. **Download the datasets:**
+4. **Download the datasets**

-5. **Run the experiments:**
+5. **Run the experiments**

 ## Results

 The results of the experiments are stored in pkl files ready for preprocessing.

 Key findings are summarized in the paper.
 https://arxiv.org/pdf/2503.02334v1